 How We Evaluated Online Ordering Systems for Restaurants

 The best online ordering systems for restaurants have order tracking, basic analytics reporting, and some sort of notification system.
-Advanced features include delivery zone customization, Facebook ordering, customer accounts, and POS integration.
+Advanced features include delivery zone customization, Facebook ordering, customer accounts, and integrations with the best POS software.

 To choose the best online ordering system, we considered the following factors:

 - Price: Some online ordering systems are free to get started, charging a percentage on top of each order.
 Others come with a monthly fee, ranging from around $30–$199.

 - Ease of use: It’s important that restaurant owners, employees, and customers can easily use the online ordering system.

 - Integrations: Some online ordering platforms do not integrate with other systems; one that communicates directly with your POS, however, will prevent a lot of headaches.

 - Ordering features: Ordering features like modifications, group ordering, catering, and scheduling orders allow an online ordering system function for many styles of restaurant.

 - Order tracking: Any ordering system should notify the restaurant of pending orders, and allow owners to track orders through the system.

 - Customer accounts: Some solutions allow customers to create profiles with payment information and order preferences, which streamlines orders and gives your restaurant valuable information for future marketing promotions.